effectivecore/core/readme.md

 The system already has translations of its interface into Belarusian and Russian languages.
-It's assumed that for each language version of the site/portal, the administrator organizes his own subdomain.
+It is assumed that for each language version of the site/portal, the administrator organizes his own subdomain.
 In many cases, different language versions of a site/portal differ not only in content, but also in a structure.
 For example, the main menu in one